george-poole/LUCiFEx/README.md

 ### Finite differences in time

-`FiniteDifference` operators act on time-dependent quantities to produce finite-difference discretizations.
+A `FiniteDifference` operator acts on a time-dependent quantity to produce a finite-difference discretization.
 For example, the second-order Adams-Bashforth discretization of $u(\textbf{x}, t)$

 $$u(\textbf{x}, t^n)\approx \tfrac{3}{2}u^n - \tfrac{1}{2}u^{n-1}$$

-is produced by the  `AB2` operator acting on a `FunctionSeries`
+is written using the `AB2` operator applied to `u` as
 ```python
 AB2(u)
 ```